What Is Linoleic Acid? Facts, Health Effects, and How to Avoid It

 Infants who are given formula that doesn’t contain essential fatty acids like linoleic acid

-Seriously ill patients on parenteral (feeding tube) nutrition
+Seriously ill patients on parenteral (IV) nutrition

 People who are starving or severely malnourished